 |Line Posts||1-5/8” 17 ga.||1-5/8” 16 ga.||1-5/8” 15 ga.|

 |Terminal Posts||1-7/8” 17 ga.||1-7/8” 16 ga.||1-7/8” 15 ga.|

 |5’-6’ high||Top rail||1-3/8” 17 ga.||1-3/8” 16 ga.||1-5/8” 15 ga.|

 |Line Posts||1-7/8” 17 ga.||1-7/8” 16 ga.||1-7/8” 15 ga.|

 |Terminal Posts||2-3/8” 17 ga||2-3/8” 16 ga.||2-3/8” 15 ga.|

-Are all chain link fences the same?
+Are all chain link fence panels the same?

-At American Fence Company of Sioux Falls, chain link fence has four elements: fabric, framework, fittings and gates.
+At American Fence Company of Sioux Falls, chain link fence panels consist of four elements: fabric, framework, fittings and gates.
 How you combine them makes all the difference.
 Each of these components are available in a range of weights (gauges) and types of protective coatings.
 Providers can mix and match components in an effort to reduce the cost or differentiate their fence.
 Our minimum recommendations are in line with the minimum practices defined by the American Society for Testing and Materials (ASTM).
 Galvanized—or zinc—is the most common chain link coating, but you’ll also find chain link components with vinyl or polyester color coatings.
 These color treatments enhance landscaping and blend naturally with trees, shrubs and bushes.
 They’ll also give you even more protection against rusting.